detsutut/ama-bot/README.md

   <h3 align="center">AMA (Ask Me Anything) Bot</h3>

   <p align="center">
-    A modern and lightweight NLP interface for Question-Answering systems and many more.<br/>Fork this project to showcase your Python models with elegant web application in no time!
+    A modern and lightweight NLP interface for Question-Answering systems and more.<br/><a href="https://github.com/detsutut/qa-webgui/network/members">Fork this project</a> to showcase your Python models with elegant web application in no time!
     <br />
     <a href="https://github.com/detsutut/qa-webgui"><strong>Explore the docs »</strong></a>
     <br />